 Guest Teacher, Laura Critchley

 Laura Critchley, an ELA teacher at Moultrie Middle School, has been teaching public and private school for over 10 years.
 She has lived and studied all over the country and attended The George Washington University in Washington, DC, where she double majored in Theatre and Dramatic Literature, as well as UCLA and NYU, where she studied playwriting and screen writing.
 Laura received her Masters of Teaching Arts in English from the joint program at The Citadel.
-Also a Drama teacher, she has directed over 15 student productions, including Once Upon A Mattress, Willy Wonka, Jr., and Oklahoma, Jr..
+Also a Drama teacher, she has directed over 15 student productions, including Once Upon A Mattress, Willy Wonka, and Oklahoma.
 In her spare time, she works on her novel (don't we all), forces people to listen to "cute" stories about her cats, buys handbags she can't afford, tries to mellow out her husband, and generally worries about unimportant stuff.